xgurnoorkaursidhu/Induction-Report/README.md

 2. Fulfilment in relationship
 3. physical facility and not just physical facility

-2.30 to 3.30 - we attended the session by causmic club we get to know about it in deep that it is hardworking club among all club and more popular in college
+2.30 to 3.30 - we attended the session by causmic club we get to know about it in deep that it is hardworking club among all club and more popular in college.

+# Day 5 #

+9.30 to 10.30 - P2P lecture (TCC sem hall)
+given by our seniors.
+They told about us about programing language  C++ .  which is understood by computer .